PythonHacker24/linux-acl-management-aclapi/README.md

 - `main`: Production-ready code
 - `development-v<version>`: Development branches for specific versions

+### ACL API Daemon

+The ACL API Daemom, a service called `aclapi` handles the gRPC connections with the backend component.

+It performs 2 jobs:
+1. Communicate with `aclcore` daemon about demanded ACL operations
+2. Handler gRPC connections from backed component

+It is provided with the least user privileges since it's exposed to the network.

+Hence, this is not an independent component and needs `aclcore` to be running on the same server with proper setup.

+Refer to the documentation for more information.

 ### Production Build (Manual)

 For production build, it is recommended to use the Makefile.
 This allows you to build the complete binary on locally for security purposes.
 Since the project is in development mode, complete local build is not possible since dependencies are managed via GitHub and external vendors.
 Tarball based complete local builds will be developed in later stages.